 On June 25, 2010 Lady Nellie crossed over peacefully and has begun her next journey.
 Nellie’s family and Mickey Magic will continue to protect her legacy and continue her mission of distributing the Andaras around the world.

 Join us on our journeys finding miraculous experiences in epic places.

 Looking to book some time one on one?
-Use the link below to book an appointment for an ascension consult, an energetic vortex tour, a hike to sacred spots or a meditative multidimensional visit to Telos.
+Use the link below to book an appointment for an ascension consult, advice on advanced physics an energetic vortex tour, a hike to sacred spots or a meditative multidimensional visit to Telos.
 Small groups (4) are welcome.
 Time and day based on availability.

 Shoot me your email address and I’ll put you on the list.